 Click over for more specific information about Atlantic City Beaches.

 Another South Jersey beach that is special to us is the Somers Point William Morrow Beach.
 It’s one of our go-to beaches because it’s NEVER crowded (unless there’s an event going on.)
 It tends to be beach only known to the locals, so it stays fairly quiet with lots of room to spread out.
 You can read our 8 Reasons to Visit Municipal Beach Park in Somers Point to learn more about why we love this beach so much and why we think you will too.

 Not only is admission free to this New Jersey beach, but parking is almost free.
 You’ll find a small lot right off the beach and some street parking available.
-New for 2022, parking is $1 per hour and visitors must use the ParkMobile app to pay.
+Parking is $1 per hour and visitors must use the ParkMobile app to pay.

-The Somers Point Municipal Beach is open to the public on weekends beginning Memorial Day Weekend 2022 from 10 am – 5 pm.
-It will open seven days a week beginning on June 16, 2022.
+In 2022, the Somers Point Municipal Beach was open to the public on weekends beginning Memorial Day Weekend from 10 am – 5 pm.
+It opened seven days a week beginning on June 16, 2022.
+2023 hours are not yet available.
 For more information about the Somers Point beaches, call (609) 927-2053 or visit the Somers Point website.

 A few more free beaches in New Jersey

 Here are a few more beaches in New Jersey that we believe don’t require admission or beach tags.
 For more details visit their websites.

 If you can’t get to these free beaches in New Jersey we do have options for other beaches that are either occasionally free or so cheap they feel like they are free.